JohnTKelly/Studying-SICP/README.md

 # Studying-SICP
-My notes and and code I produce while studying Structure and Interpretation of Computer Programs
+Any notes and/or code I produce while studying Structure and Interpretation of Computer Programs.